astronomer/docs/astro/secrets-backend.md

     $ astro deployment variable create --deployment-id <your-deployment-id> SECRET_VAR_SERVICE_ACCOUNT='{your-json}' --secret
     ```

-*The `.env` is only available to your local and by default not available to your Astro Cloud UI to keep secrets safe.
-(See [Set Environment Variables Locally](https://docs.astronomer.io/astro/develop-project#set-environment-variables-locally))*
+To ensure the security of secrets, the `.env` variable is only available in your local environment and not in the Cloud UI .
+See [Set Environment Variables Locally](https://docs.astronomer.io/astro/develop-project#set-environment-variables-locally).

 #### Finally Deploy to Astro Cloud